marklogic-community/hands-on-data-modeling/unit-01/README.md

 # Load Data As-Is

-In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump.
+In this unit we want to load the following datasets "As-Is" using MarkLogic Content Pump (MLCP).

 - ../data/EmployeeTables
 - ../data/EmployeeImages
 - ../data/EmployeeReviews

+## Running MLCP

 This sample mlcp command demonstrates how to load a .csv file from the EmployeeTables directory.
 Refer to the .cfg files for details on which paramters are being passed to mlcp.